imyelmo/vagrant-ubuntu-14.04-bind9/README.md

 3) Execute "vagrant halt" to stop the VM.
 4) Execute "vagrant destroy" to delete the VM after the check.

-If you find any problem, perhaps in step 2), write in the discussion pannel:
+If you find any problem, perhaps in step 2), write in the general discussion pannel:

 https://github.com/orgs/MUIT-RdDC-UAH-University/teams/rddc-2020-2021/discussions